 UV Levels During September

 September is the winter month in Tonga with the highest UV levels, so wearing sunscreen is essential.
 The UV level in September is typically 10 UV index around midday.
-For sunscreen advice, check out our 10 Best Environmentally Friendly Sunscreens for Tonga.
+For more sun protection advice, check out The Best Sunscreens for Tonga + Sun Protection Tips.

 Sunrise and Sunset During September